nickandbro/chainlit_backend_implementation/README.md

     ```
 3. **Install Chainlit**

-    If you haven't install chainlit.
-0.7.700 is the last tested version that works with the schema
+    If you haven't installed chainlit, install version 0.7.700 as its the last proven version that works
     ```bash
     pip install chainlit==0.7.700
     ```